DavidKcodeRepo/FactoryPlanner/Readme.md

 I did not write the recipe tables or otherwise any gameplay ideas copied into this app.
 This app is not affiliated with these ideas.

 Credit for these ideas and work belongs to Coffee Stain and KYR.ium Mods.
-These can be supported via links
+These creators can be supported via links

 Official K-Mods discord: [KMods Discord](https://discord.gg/JsJ9XXWS7Q)